LukeS03/FAT32_Directory_Browser/README.md

 5. Set up the 'About' page.

 I think I'll put the project on hiatus until summer or something once I reach the third milestone.
 This project has been fun but it's kinda eating into my time >_< and I need to work on my dissertation.
+Doing this project has been really fun and informative though!
+It's been pretty fun diving through documentation to figure out how FAT32 works - I think it certainly speaks to me a lot more than some of the more 'maths-y' parts of Computer Science.
+It's also been a great opportunity to learn how JavaFX works.
+I think I've managed to get myself a very solid grasp on how the MVC model works and learning about the weird quirks will be essential for designing my dissertation project.

 ## Intended Features
 * Browse directories